areynold/accessibility-for-project-managers/PITCHME.md

 ## Share knowledge

 * Come prepared with resources
+* Build a common understanding of accessibility inside your project team
+* Make sure project standards are readily available

+---

-* Anticipate role-based concerns
+### Anticipate role-based concerns

 * Designers likely to feel hobbled
 * Developers likely to be unsure what they need to implement
 * Content providers likely to be unaware that they have a role
-* Spread the knowledge of accessibility across as many team members as possible -- this will prevent bottlenecks
-    * Build a common understanding of accessibility inside your project team
-    * Make sure project standards are readily available

 ---